turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_maintenance_window.md

 # Table: uptimerobot_maintenance_window

-Provides details of maintenance window in the uptimerobot.
+Provides details of maintenance window in the UptimeRobot.

+These are the supported types:
+- 1 - Once
+- 2 - Daily
+- 3 - Weekly
+- 4 - Monthly

+These are the supported statuses:
+- 0 - paused
+- 1 - active

 ## Examples